• Skip to main content

 The main Gaudi highlights are the Sagrada Familia, Park Guell, Casa Batlló, and Casa Milá.
 They’re all UNESCO world heritage sites.

 My point?
-There are tons of great Cathedrals in Spain and anyone who’s travelled around Spain will quickly realize that to call the Sagrada Familia the most extraordinary cathedral on planet earth is just plain ignorance…
+There are tons of great cathedrals/churches/basilicas in Spain and anyone who’s travelled around Spain will quickly realize that to call the Sagrada Familia the most extraordinary religious building on planet earth is just plain ignorance…

 Ps.
 It’ll cost you 26 Euros to enter the Sagrada Familia.
-Most other Cathedrals in Spain range between 5 and 10 Euros…
+Most other religious buildings in Spain range between 5 and 10 Euros…

 I’ve read remarks that Park Guell is “reason enough to come to Barcelona”, that “it’s the most beautiful park in the world”.
 Really?
 Really?
 Have these people travelled?